amitshekhariitbhu/AndroidTensorFlowMNISTExample/README.md

 ### Find this project useful ? :heart:
 * Support it by clicking the :star: button on the upper right of this page. :v:

+### Credits
+* The classifier example has been taken from Google TensorFlow example.
-The custom drawing view used in this project is taken from [here](https://github.com/miyosuda/TensorFlowAndroidMNIST)
+* The custom drawing view used in this project is taken from [here](https://github.com/miyosuda/TensorFlowAndroidMNIST).

 [Check out Mindorks awesome open source projects here](https://mindorks.com/open-source-projects)